 - We will get the below chart as follows.

-- Now click on the Blue Colour bar so that we will get the dotted lines as shown below.
+- Now click on the Blue Colour bar to get the dotted lines as shown below.

 - So that we will get the below standard deviation measurement chart as shown in the below screenshot.

-- Error Bars in Excel can be applied only for charts formats.
+- Error Bars in Excel can be applied only for chart formats.

-- In Microsoft excel error bars are mostly used in chemistry labs and biology which is used to describe the data set.
+- In Microsoft Excel, error bars are mostly used in chemistry labs and biology to describe the data set.

-- While using Error bars in excel make sure that you are using full axis i.e. numerical values must start at zero.
+- While using Error bars in Excel, ensure you use the full axis, i.e., numerical values must start at zero.

 This has been a guide to Error Bars in Excel.
-Here we discuss how to add Error Bars in Excel along with excel examples and downloadable excel template.
+Here we discuss how to add Error Bars in Excel, along with Excel examples and a downloadable Excel template.
 You can also go through our other suggested articles –